python-tinker/fluidstate/README.rst

 States
 ------

-A Fluidity state machine must have one initial state and at least one other additional state.
+A Fluidstate state machine must have one initial state and at least one other additional state.

 A state may have before and after callbacks, for running some code on state *before* and *after*, respectively.
 These params can be method names (as strings),